igor-lirussi/CapaBot-SanBot-Robot/README.md

 # CapaBot, A Sanbot Robot Project for Interaction

 The code aims to give Sanbot robot basic interaction abilities.
-It Wanders around avoiding obstacles, going back to the charging station when needed.
+It wanders around avoiding obstacles, going back to the charging station when needed.
 The robot turns towards sources of noise, or voices, so its attention can be called.
 During the movement. a face detection module is used to trigger a voice interaction. (it includes a speech recognition module, a conversational engine to formulate the answers and the speech synthesis).
 The dialogue can be purpose-less, this means that no task is pursued except a normal and pleasant interaction.
 It is capable also of a task-oriented interaction, implemented in many example modules.
 Some allow Sanbot to present itself, project a story (of the organization) show the events in a synced calendar, shake hands, tell the weather, give directions, save suggestions from the customers, display web pages for info.

 ## Pipeline Implemented